TynerJ/service_scheduler/README.md

 #### Customer Struct

-The `Customer` struct represents a customer with attributes such as first name, last name, phone number, and VIP status.
-It is used to store information about customers checking into the `ServiceScheduler`.
-Has three functions NewCustomer(), VIPCheck(), and ValidatePhoneNumber().
+The `Customer` struct represents details about a customer, including attributes such as first name, last name, phone number, and VIP status.
+The struct has three functions NewCustomer(), VIPCheck(), and ValidatePhoneNumber(), each contributing to the creation and validation of instances the `Customer` object.

 | Fields | Description |
 | --- | --- |